DavyMaddelein/toppr/README.md

 ## Project Support

-The jTraML project is grateful for the support by:
+The TOPPR project is grateful for the support by:

 | Compomics | VIB | Ghent University|
 |:--:|:--:|:--:|